 Any facial waxing needed should be done at least 2 weeks before.
 If a few stubborn eyebrow hairs start to come back before the shoot, they can always be plucked with tweezers.
 Talk to the hairstylist and find out how they would like for you to have your hair when you show up for the shoot.
 Some like it if your hair is one day dirty.
 Some prefer it is clean and slightly damp.
 It just depends on the hairstylist and their particular preference.

 Make sure your nails are well groomed.
-Finger nails and toe nails should all be one length.
-Polish should be colorless or a French manicure, unless you are looking for a specific color scheme for your shoot.
+Fingernails and toenails should all be one length.
+Polish should be colourless or a French manicure unless you are looking for a specific colour scheme for your shoot.

 Things to avoid